Inequality

 Insanely Concentrated Wealth Is Strangling Our Prosperity

-Today’s mountains of wealth throttle the very engine of wealth creation itself.
+Today’s mountains of wealth throttle the engine of widespread wealth creation itself.

 Share with your friends